Bear Creek (Colorado): Recreation and Wildlife

-"Bear Creek Lake Regional Park is a serious hot spot for Denver locals in part because it's a short 20-minute drive from the heart of the city.
-It's a small and very calm lake, making it super kid friendly.
+"Bear Creek Lake Regional Park is a serious hot spot for Denver locals in part because it is a short 20-minute drive from the heart of the city.
+It is a small and very calm lake, making it super kid friendly.
 The shady riparian area and lake shore make it unique compared to other Corps reservoirs in metro Denver.
 It receives usage by highly diverse populations, as other Corps reservoirs are located in the metro area's whiter and richer suburbs to the south, such as Cherry Creek Reservoir in Greenwood Village and Chatfield Reservoirc, south of Columbine in Douglas County.
 The park has been leased by the City of Lakewood for public access.